citation-file-format/citation-file-format/1.0.2/specifications.md

 {% highlight yaml %}
 cff-version: 1.0.2
+message:
-message: "If you dare use this commercial, closed-source, strangely versioned software in your research, please at least cite it as below."
+  If you dare use this commercial, closed-source, strangely versioned software in your research, please at least cite it as below.
 authors:
   - family-names: Vader
     name-suffix: né Skywalker